 When I feel like a light lunch, or if I feel like I overate during the day, I like to stick to this low carb Greek salad because it fills you up right away, tastes delicious and you just feel refreshed after eating it!

-I find that this low carb Greek salad is best served with chicken dishes as the flavours and spices go so well with that kind of protein.
+I find that this low-carb Greek salad is best served with chicken dishes as the flavors and spices go so well with that kind of protein.

 Carbs in Greek Salad